sheltermanager/asm3/src/static/pages/manual/_sources/databasetables.rst.txt

 ID
     INTEGER
-    A unique, incrementing number that identifies this record OwnerTitle
+    A unique, incrementing number that identifies this record OwnerType
+    INTEGER
+    1 = Individual, 2 = Organization, 3 = Couple
+OwnerCode
     VARCHAR
+    A unique code for this record, generated from first two letters of surname and padded ID
+OwnerTitle / OwnerTitle2
+    VARCHAR
     The person's title, eg: Mr
-OwnerInitials
+OwnerInitials / OwnerInitials2
     VARCHAR
     The person's initials
-OwnerForeNames
+OwnerForeNames / OwnerForeNames2
     VARCHAR
     The person's first name(s)
-OwnerSurname
+OwnerSurname / OwnerSurname2
     VARCHAR
     The person's surname
 OwnerName